What is Placemaking Week?

 The main four themes will focus on Placemaking & Innovation, Equity, Health & Well-being, Place-led Development & City Making, and Streets as Places & Transportation.

 Are there any side events or networking opportunities I need to be aware of?

 Yes!
-We will be hosting a range of side events from October 10th to 14th.
-Please stay tuned as we release this information in the next few months as you will need to register for these events.
+We will be hosting a range of networking and social events as part of the full program.
+Please stay tuned as we release this information in the next few weeks.

 Who should I contact about sponsorship opportunities at Placemaking Week?